sunng87/handlebars-rust/README.md

   * include `>`
   * log
 * Custom helper
-* Parameter and hashes for helper
+* Parameter and hashes for helper, block params
-* Partials, include
+* Partials, include (new partial syntax via crate feature `partial4`)
 * Omitting whitespace with `~`
 * Subexpression `{{(foo bar)}}`
 * Json expression `a.b.[0]` and `a.b.[c]`